EGaraldi/corecon/docs/data_entry_template.rst

   same as values, but containing a boolean value that signals if a data point is an lowe limit.
 If ``False`` or ``True``, it will be expanded to the right shape.

+*limit_confidence_level*:
+  confidence level of the upper/lower limits provided, if known.
+Defaults to np.nan.
+If 1-dimensional, it will be expanded to the right shape.

 *additional data*:
   additional non-standard fields can be included.
 They will be processed as any other **numerical array** data (i.e. like values, err_up, etc.) and therefore need to have the same shape as other array fields in the same file (or be a unique value, which will be automatically expanded).
 They